-Royal Society Research Fellow Rob Young explores the importance of randomness in our daily lives, and how the predictability of both humans and computers alike is a problem.
+Royal Society Research Fellow Rob Young and designer SaloméBazinexplore the importance of randomness in our daily lives, and how the predictability of both humans and computers alike is a problem.

 Rob Young is Professor of Quantum Information Processing and is the Director of Lancaster University’s Quantum Technology Centre.
 He has recently invented a new form of random number generator whose output is based on quantum physics, which is arguably the only true source of randomness in existence.

-He will discuss future applications of his work to the important challenge of keeping our digital communications and transactions encrypted and secure.
+He and Bazin, designer of Random Revolution will discuss future applications of his work to the important challenge of keeping our digital communications and transactions encrypted and secure.

 Silk Street, London